-Early life failures (infant mortality) are not included in the failure rate prediction as it is assumed that commission testing is done.
+Early life failures (infant mortality) are not included in the failure rate prediction as it is assumed that some level of commission testing is done.
 End of life failures are not included in the failure rate prediction as useful life is specified.